Nordstrom/prometheusRuleLoader/README.md

 Service Annotations
 ===================
 The annotation supports either a json string or a json array.
+The annotation must have the key "nordstrom.net/alerts/prometheus"

 Examples:

 	---
 	apiVersion: v1